 Closeness.
 During the day, I would “wear” my fussy baby in a sling as I did chores around the house.
 And at night, my husband and I swaddled her.

-Tips for the First Few Weeks
+Tips for the First Few Weeks of Infant Care

 1. Finding a schedule.
 Knowing that most newborns thrive on a schedule, I set out to discover the natural rhythms to my daughter’s day.
 Using a day planner, I noted when my daughter slept, ate and stayed awake.
 In this way, I was able to identify, and subsequently, maintain her schedule — first noticing a pattern after two weeks.